 What Is Artificial Intelligence for Social Media?

-Artificial intelligence holds the potential to transform how brands market across networks like Facebook, Instagram, Twitter, and LinkedIn.
+AI in social media holds the potential to transform how brands market across networks like Facebook, Instagram, Twitter, and LinkedIn.
 It can automate many tedious tasks related to social media management.
 And it can even do social media monitoring at scale.

 But what actually is artificial intelligence?